 -

-Now that we covered some of the benefits and what a dash cam is, let's dive into what you will need and how to install a dash cam.
+Now that we covered some of the benefits and what a dash cam is, let's dive into what you will need and how to install a dash cam in your car.

 Here is what you need to get started